M: Mick McMichael

 Some years ago Wrestling Heritage compiled a countdown of those wrestlers who appeared most often on television between 1955 and 1988.
 We were as surprised to find that Doncaster's Mick McMichael was up there in the top five.
 Yes, Mick McMichael appeared on television more times than Big Daddy, Les Kellett, Bert Royal and even the self-styled Mr TV, Jackie Pallo.

 We shouldn't really have been surprised.
-Mick's was a long career, because for those starting to watch the wrestling in the late 1950s he was already there on the bills, and for the many that turned away from the sport in the 1980s he was still up there, one of the real grafters and skilled men defending the faith.
+Mick's was a long career.
+For those starting to watch the wrestling in the late 1950s he was already there on the bills, and for the many that turned away from the sport in the 1980s he was still up there, one of the real grafters and skilled men defending the faith.
 Mick McMichael was one of those timeless evergreens who just didn't diminish with the passage of time.
 More than a quarter of a century, starting out as a very young Michael Gale in northern England and ending up as a kilted Scottish referee in Germany.
 That's something worth celebrating.

 Between times he was a popular middleweight who worked with everyone who was anyone between 11 and 14 stones in weight.
 Those who know us here at Wrestling Heritage will know that we mean no disrespect whatsoever when we categorise Mick McMichael as an artisan, one of those skilled and often undervalued men who formed the backbone of the British wrestling industry.
 His was often the role of making the more well known stars live up to the fans' expectation.
 For every McManus, Pallo and Big Daddy there were a hundred others working alongside and giving the stars the space to shine.
 Mick McMichael was one of those men.